kuzzleio/kourou/README.md

   Decrypted secrets file must NEVER be committed into the repository.

-  See https://github.com/kuzzleio/kuzzle-vault/ for more informations
+  See https://github.com/kuzzleio/kuzzle-vault/ for more information.

 EXAMPLES
   kourou vault:decrypt config/secrets.enc.json --vault-key <vault-key>